 SaaS onboarding might be a complex activity, but it doesn’t have to include everything.
 According to ChartMogul, onboarding starts from the first sign-up and welcome email and goes all the way to the first login and engagement.
 Make your tool a playground and explain the rules of the game.
 Still, make sure it’s a personalized and consistent, yet very simple experience.
 To get started, check this detailed guide to SaaS onboarding.

 Learn from the best.

-Personalization means providing a customer experience which is tailored to the individual's consumer preferences and specific needs.
-Personalization comes in all forms and shapes: targeted advertising, tailored solutions.
+Personalization means providing a customer experience that is tailored to the individual’s consumer preferences and specific needs.
+Personalization comes in all forms and shapes: targeted advertising and tailored solutions.
 For example, if you buy a toy for a toddler from Amazon, the next time you log in to the system, it will show you similar products that might interest you.

 You might think that personalization raises a very important topic of personal privacy.
 Where is the border between “check this out, is this what you’re looking for” and “we’re watching you”?
 In fact, if done properly, personalization is an asset.

 Customer retention is the measurement of how a business retains customers over a specific period of time.
-High retention rates is what you should aim at, since retaining customers costs less than acquiring them.
+A high retention rate is what you should aim at since retaining customers costs less than acquiring them.

 You might be wondering why social media is on the list.